Our UX Checklist for Building Better Products

 Planning a UX project is a big deal, particularly if you’ve never completed one before.

 To give you an idea of what’s involved, we’ve created this 22-step UX checklist.
-Broken down by project stage, it’s designed to give you an overview of what you should be considering and when, so that you’re as well informed as possible before you start.
+Broken down by project stage, it’s designed to give you an overview of what you should be considering and when you next launch into UX design, so that you’re as well informed as possible before you start.

 While this is a general checklist, for each step, it’s good to assign ownership to a member of the project team.
 For some tasks it might be the UX Designer themselves, while others might be the responsibility of the Product Owner of PM.
 This makes sure there is accountability at all times.
 So where there is a specific owner we recommend to be associated with a step, we’ll mention that, but this should act as more of a guideline than a strict rule.